-5.6 Project Description: Enhance Sustainable Travel Opportunities - supporting our successful Choose How You Move programme we will look to invest in measures to encourage behaviour change.
+Project Description: Enhance Sustainable Travel Opportunities

+Supporting our successful Choose How You Move programme we will look to invest in measures to encourage behaviour change.

 How this project benefits bus users How this overcomes challenges How this meets the needs of Bus Back Better Greater ability to undertake mutli-modal journeys.
-Projects where the LTA works with community transport providers, community groups and other stakeholders such as the NHS can result in service integration which can benefit the physical and mental health of residents through walk-cycle-bus-rail travel By creating sustainable travel hubs around the county where lockable bike/scooter storage is available and onward travel information is improved, linking walk-cycle-bike-rail journeys could improve Services integrated with other modes of travel
+Projects where the LTA works with community transport providers, community groups and other stakeholders, such as the NHS, can result in service integration which can benefit the physical and mental health of residents through walk-cycle-bus-rail travel.
+By creating sustainable travel hubs around the county, where lockable bike/scooter storage is available and onward travel information is improved, there could be impovements in linking walk-cycle-bike-rail journeys.
+Services integrated with other modes of travel.

-Progress to-date - Planning is taking place to combine all sources of available funding such as LTF, BSIP+, S106 and LUF when carrying out the countywide bus network review to ensure a holistic approach to scheme proposals.
+Planning is taking place to combine all sources of available funding such as LTF, BSIP+, S106 and LUF when carrying out the countywide bus network review to ensure a holistic approach to scheme proposals.

-5.7 Project Description: Publicity/Promotion & Education Improvements - To continue to invest in access to information provision.
+Project Description: Publicity/Promotion & Education Improvements

+To continue to invest in access to information provision.
 This will help to inform and encourage the use of the bus network and active travel.

-How this project benefits bus users How this overcomes challenges How this meets the needs of Bus Back Better Improvements to online information/functions can Educating existing and potential DDRT users to Coherent and consistent information increase knowledge around remove barriers to trial and momaton bus service and sustainable travel in general. use.
-Provide bus travel tiavei iii generai. information in a variety of Promotional trials including ways including improved on- ability to feedback will allow passengers to feed into the line information whilst retaining paper formats for effectiveness of services. those without access or ability.
+How this project benefits bus users How this overcomes challenges How this meets the needs of Bus Back Better Improvements to online information/functions can increase knowledge around bus service and sustainable travel in general.
+Promotional trials including ability to feedback will allow passengers to feed into the effectiveness of services.
+Educating existing and potential DDRT users to remove barriers to trial and use.
+Provide bus travel information in a variety of ways including improved on-line information while retaining paper formats for those without access or ability.
+Coherent and consistent information.

-Progress to-date - Progressing with structure and work allocation changes to the Sustainable Travel team to include more emphasis on passenger interaction and feedback.
+Progressing with structure and work allocation changes to the Sustainable Travel team to include more emphasis on passenger interaction and feedback.

-5.8 Project Description: Bus Stop provision & infrastructure - To develop opportunities to enhance existing infrastructure and move towards a standardised approach.
+Project Description: Bus stop provision & infrastructure

+To develop opportunities to enhance existing infrastructure and move towards a standardised approach.

-How this project benefits How this overcomes How this meets the needs of bus users challenges Bus Back Better Safe and comfortable waiting facilities with high standards of travel information and advice will assist passengers to use public buses without difficulties or discomfort.
-Increase patronage, providing opportunities for services to be more viable Coherent and consistent bus information at bus stops
+How this project benefits bus users How this overcomes challenges How this meets the needs of Bus Back Better Safe and comfortable waiting facilities with high standards of travel information and advice will assist passengers to use public buses without difficulties or discomfort.
+Increase patronage, providing opportunities for services to be more viable.
+Coherent and consistent bus information.